madebits/madebits.github.io/r/linux-csman.md

 csman ex container.bin -s secret.bin.01 -slot 2
 ```

 Ideally, generate two secret files for same key using `cskey.sh`, so that they are not same.
+The `-s` option can be repeated for `e` command, in that case successive slots starting from the specified one are used for each secret.

 `cskey.sh` knows to read secret from a default slot using `-slot` option, or from a byte offset using `-o` option: